takoikatakotako/en.swiswiswift.com/content/post/2019-11-05/index.md

 +++
-title =  "p12ファイルから証明書と秘密鍵を取り出す"
-url = "2019-11-05"
-date = "2019-11-05"
-description = "p12ファイルから証明書と秘密鍵を取り出す"
+title =  "Retrieving a certificate and private key from a P12 file" url = "2019-11-05" date = "2019-11-05"
-tags = [
+description = "Retrieving a certificate and private key from a P12 file" tags = [
     "iOS",
 ]